CathyWang17/test_web01/README.md

 # Web Design Learning
-Me learning how to build a website.
+Learn how to build a website.

 ## Overview
 * In main.html: there will be several kinds of components, and each component will be with a comment, marking its purpose.